One country, two systems

-"One country, two systems" is a constitutional principle of the People's Republic of China (PRC) describing the governance of the special administrative regions of Hong Kong and Macau.
+"One country, two systems" (1C2S) is a constitutional principle of the People's Republic of China (PRC) describing the governance of the special administrative regions of Hong Kong and Macau.

 Deng Xiaoping developed the one country, two systems concept.
 This constitutional principle was formulated in the early 1980s during negotiations over Hong Kong between China and the United Kingdom.
 It provided that there would be only one China, but that each region would retain its own economic and administrative system.
 Under the principle, each of the two regions could continue to have its own governmental system, legal, economic and financial affairs, including trade relations with foreign countries, all of which are independent from those of the mainland.
-The PRC has also proposed to apply the principle in the unification it aims for with Taiwan.
+The PRC has also proposed to apply the principle toward unification with Taiwan; however, Taiwan has consistently rejected the proposal.

 Background

 Deng Xiaoping developed the principle of one country, two systems in relation to Hong Kong, Macau, and Taiwan.
-Hong Kong and Macau had been colonised by European powers and Taiwan remained under Kuomintang Control at the end of the Chinese Civil War.
+Hong Kong and Macau had been colonised by European powers and Taiwan remained under Kuomintang control at the end of the Chinese Civil War.
+According to Radio Free Asia, the theoretical framework for the "one country, two systems" principle for Hong Kong was first developed by Wang Huning and Wang Bangzuo in an unpublished article in the early 1980s.